Empower Your Dreams

 She co-created the USA16 Tour.

-Affirmative Art East Africa Facilitator covering Kenya and Uganda.
+Affirmative Art East Africa, Coordinator and Facilitator covering Congo, Rwanda, Kenya and Uganda.

 +256 775 072062